Haida Gwaii Mini-Safari

 Rating: While the walking in this tour is rated as “easy”, participants should be prepared for uneven walking surfaces and bouncy ocean conditions while on the zodiac trip.
 Walks/hikes vary from 20 minutes to an hour.

-Optional Activities: Deep Sea Fishing (about CA$100 per hour)
+Optional Activities: Deep Sea Fishing (about CA$100 per hour with a 4-hour minimum); full-day kayaking tour with lunch

 The order of the included activities may be altered without advance notice by the tour operator due to scheduling changes, adverse weather conditions and other unforeseen events.